coq/coq/doc/sphinx/using/tools/coqdoc.rst

     (** printing  *token* $...LATEX math...$ #...html...# *)

-It gives the |Latex| and HTML texts to be produced for the given Coq token.
+It gives the |Latex| and HTML texts to be produced for the given Rocq token.
 Either the |Latex| or the HTML rule may be omitted, causing the default pretty-printing to be used for this token.